benjaminharringtonrose/crypto-notify/functions/src/docs/FeatureAnalysisSystem.md

 ## Problem Statement

-The current trading model uses **26 optimized features** (down from the original 36 features) based on systematic feature optimization experiments.
-The system has been optimized through gradual feature removal analysis to identify the most predictive features while eliminating noise.
+The current trading model uses **42 comprehensive features** (expanded from the original 36 features) based on systematic feature optimization experiments.
+The system has been enhanced through gradual feature addition analysis to include the most predictive features while maintaining comprehensive market coverage.

 ## System Architecture